Skip to content

 Safety: D

 It was mostly bust for C.J.
 Gardner-Johnson, who likes to make boom plays.
-He had two loose plays on the Bucs’ touchdown-scoring opening drive —took a weird angle on a tackle attempt and got beaten by Mike Evans on a corner route in the end zone.
+He had two loose plays on the Bucs’ touchdown-scoring opening drive — took a weird angle on a tackle attempt and got beaten by Mike Evans on a corner route in the end zone.
 It was a tough assignment against one of the NFL’s best in the red zone, and he wanted a push-off, but Evans simply beat him at the point of attack.
 Reed Blankenship looked gassed early on.
 He was flagged for a questionable third-down pass interference penalty on Evans in the second.
 Later in the drive, he failed to bring down Evans in the open field on a short pass.
 Blankenship left in the second quarter with an illness, likely something related to the heat and the amount of running he had to do in the first half.
 Tristin McCollum replaced him.

 Special teams: C-

 Cooper DeJean handled punt returns with Covey out.
 He had an unfortunate turnover when Rodgers blocked Josh Hayes into him.
 Cooper lost his footing but touched the ball and the Bucs recovered at the Eagles 22.
 The rookie got clobbered again when Kelee Ringo ran him over on another return try.
-Rodgers and Ringo atoned for their errors when they teamed up for a blocked PAT and return that gave the Eagles a three-point swing in the third.
+Rodgers and Ringo (sort of) atoned for their errors when they teamed up for a blocked PAT and return that gave the Eagles a three-point swing in the third.

 Will Shipley had a decent 23-yard kick return in the third.
 McCollum committed a false start on Braden Mann’s first punt attempt.